 The freelance photography business is booming, and as more people pick up their cameras (and their smartphones) to express their creativity and unique style, there are more types of photographers than ever before.
 In order to identify gigs worthy of submitting scope of work templates or quotation templates, you should figure out what your niche is.

 According to the Bureau of Labor Statistics, the number of self-employed photographers in the United States is expected to grow by 10% over the next 10 years.
 It’s no real surprise, given that photography is a lucrative business in many states, with some digital photographers bringing in upwards to $82,000+ a year.
 Of course, your income will depend on what level of photographer you are (i.e. how much experience you have) and if you utilise all your tax deductions.

-With more and more photographers — and types of photographers — entering the freelance world, it’s more important than ever to be crystal clear about what type of photographer you are and what kind of photography services you offer.
+With more and more photographers — and types of photographers — entering the freelance world, it’s more important than ever to be crystal clear about how to get into photography, what type of photographer you are and what kind of photography services you offer.
 You may want to consider widening your offering to stay competitive, or niching down to be seen as an expert in your area.

 At Bonsai, we want to see your freelance business thrive.
 So, to help you out, we’ve compiled a list of 40 types of photographers with a brief description of each, so you can identify ways to start or expand your digital photographer freelance business.